tumut/coptic-tsv/README.md

 # coptic-tsv ⳨

-TSV files of the Coptic New Testament to be used with [clb](https://github.com/tumut/clb), generated from files in the UnboundBible format.
+TSV files of the Coptic New Testament to be used with [clb](https://github.com/tumut/clb), generated from files in the UnboundBible format found in [coptic-nt](https://github.com/tumut/coptic-nt).
 Includes the scripts used to do the generation.

 ## Contents